 However, as we’ve stated previously, UCaaS isn’t simply video and chat.
 UCaaS offers a myriad of elements which all need to be utilised and incorporated into our over-arching strategies.
 Adopting them and communicating this to your team is imperative.
 While you continue to let UCaaS facilitate your working day, companies like Gamma will manage the burden of any complexity for our customers seamlessly in the background.

 Some businesses might have more questions than answers, but we believe that a successful future involves strong values, strong teams and the UCaaS strategy that underpins them.
-We’ve all achieved the impossible over the last few months and striking the balance between homeworking and a new style of workplace is the only vision ahead of us.
+We’ve all achieved the impossible over the last year and striking the balance between homeworking and a new style of workplace is the only vision ahead of us.
 Planning for our new workplace narrative starts today.